joshjacobson/biomedical_search_engine/README.md

   10. Go to this subdirectory in your browsers and add at the end of it "/lookup.php" and you should be able to start using the our system.
   11. The behavior of the classifier can be change by modifying the file on the JAVA/src directory but in order to do this you will need to clone the Hadoop and Mahout repositories.

-Note: Please make sure that apache have read and write privileges to the location were you installed system G. If you encounter any other problems and can't figure it a solution, please feel free to contact jaa2220@cumc.columbia.edu to assist you with MySQL, SystemG and Classifier, jj2807@columbia.edu for visualization or mz2517@columbia.edu for PHP related issues.
+Note: Please make sure that apache have read and write privileges to the location were you installed System G.

 Project by Jose Alvarado-Guzman (jaa2220), Josh Jacobson (jj2807), and Mohammad Zaryab (mz2517).